 Although it’s not essential for you to have an industry-related qualification, it could increase your chances of getting hired.

-iStudy offer a top-rated Level 2 Certificate in Travel and Tourism course which covers everything you need to know, from an introduction to travel and tourism, to the different products and services available.
-There is no experience needed do so you can get on the path to your chosen career straight away.
+New Skills Academy offer a Level 2 Diploma in Travel and Tourism course which covers everything you need to know, from an introduction to travel and tourism, to how to deal with issues in the travel and tourism industry.
+There’s no experience needed, so you can get on the path to your chosen career straight away.

 After you’ve completed the course, you’ll feel confident applying for your first job as a Travel Agent.
-You will be able to download a PDF certificate which can be showed to prospective employers as proof of your new skills, which will be CPD Accredited.
+You’ll be able to download a PDF certificate which can be shown to prospective employers as proof of your new skills.